simonbs/dotfiles/README.md

 To stow a directory, run `stow` followed by the directory name, e.g. `stow git`.
 This will put the dotfiles in the previous directory (`cd ..`).
 To specify a target directory, use `stow -t ~/ git`.

-Run `./stowall.sh` to stow all directories and put them in the home directory.

 ### Notes

 This secton contains notes on setting up specfic tools.